 Marino emerged as one of the most prolific passers in NFL history early in his career, throwing for 48 touchdowns and 5,084 yards in his second season.
 He followed up with two more highly productive seasons — leading the league in passing TDs and passing yards both years — before settling into a groove in which he averaged about 24 TDs and 4,000 yards the remainder of his career.

-After missing the majority of the 2019 season because of an elbow injury, Roethlisberger returned and helped lead the Steelers back to the playoffs.
-A model of consistency throughout his career, Big Ben continues to climb up not just the passing leaderboards, but he's fifth all-time with 169 career regular-season and postseason victories.
+After missing the majority of the 2019 season because of an elbow injury, Roethlisberger returned and helped lead the Steelers back to the playoffs in 2020.
+A model of consistency throughout his career, Big Ben continues to climb up not just the passing leaderboards, but he's fifth all-time with 171 career regular-season and postseason victories.

 9. Eli Manning, 366 TD passes

-Ryan has yet to lead the league in touchdown passes but is high up this list because he has played in a pass-first offense during most of his career and has remained remarkably healthy — he's missed a total of three games in 13 seasons.
+Ryan has yet to lead the league in touchdown passes but is high up this list because he has played in a pass-first offense during most of his career and has remained remarkably healthy — he's missed a total of three games in what is now his 14th season.
 Ryan also was the league MVP in 2016 when he threw for a career-high 4,944 yards and 38 touchdowns.

 11. Fran Tarkenton, 342 TD passes